The Southwest Trail

 How would you like to hop on your bike and ride to Hot Springs for the weekend?
 ALTA Planning, the same agency that planned the Razorback Greenway, has created a planning document, the Southwest Trail Corridor and Economic Impact Study, proposing a trail route to do just that.
 This trail has the potential to increase tourism, create revenue, and increase public health and livability.
 It also has the potential to be a safe and comfortable bicycle and pedestrian transportation corridor in Little Rock.

 Figure 1.
 Members of the Southwest Trail Task Force hike part of the proposed Southwest Trail route from Geyer Springs to Shannon Hills in January 2017.

-Figure 2.
-Mayor Stodola and former Bicycle Advocacy of Central Arkansas (BACA) President Mason Ellis walk the proposed route of the Southwest Trail from the Arkansas River Trail to Interstate Park.
+Figure 3.
+Mayor Stodola, former Bicycle Advocacy of Central Arkansas (BACA) President Mason Ellis, and I walk the proposed route of the Southwest Trail from the Arkansas River Trail to Interstate Park.

 The completion of the Southwest Trail is far from guaranteed.
 Within the City of Little Rock, we are having challenges obtaining the necessary easements even between the Arkansas River Trail and Central High.
 Of course funding is also a challenge.
 If you have any comments, concerns, or suggestions, email firstname.lastname@example.org.
 If you want to learn how you can be more involved, contact Friends of the Southwest Trail.